samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 ### Configure a device type as a Cloud Connector

-Follow the steps to [create a new device type](/sami/sami-documentation/developer-user-portals.html#creating-a-device-type) in the SAMI <a href="https://devportal.samsungsami.io/" target="_blank">Developer Portal</a>.
+To connect a third-party cloud to SAMI, we first need to define a device type.
+All data coming in from the third-party cloud will be associated with this device type.
+We do this by [creating a new device type](/sami/sami-documentation/developer-user-portals.html#creating-a-device-type) in the SAMI <a href="https://devportal.samsungsami.io/" target="_blank">Developer Portal</a>.

-You will be prompted to [**define a Manifest**](/sami/sami-documentation/the-manifest.html) for your device type.
-In doing so, you should reference the documentation for the third-party cloud.
+Once you have entered the basic information, you will [**define a Manifest**](/sami/sami-documentation/the-manifest.html) for your device type.
+In doing so, reference the documentation for the third-party cloud.
 See [**Create device type Manifest**](/sami/demos-tools/your-first-cloud-connector.html#create-device-type-manifest) in our Cloud Connector tutorial to learn how third-party documentation formed the basis of our Manifest.
 {:.info}

 See [**SAMI Basics**](/sami/sami-documentation/sami-basics.html) for a refresher on how device types and Manifests work in SAMI.
 {:.info}

-At the bottom of the Device Info tab, change the data source from "device" to "cloud service".
+For a Cloud Connector, we take a different path than usual.
+We first tell SAMI that the source is not a physical device but a cloud service.
+At the bottom of the Device Info tab, change the Device Data Source from "sends directly to SAMI" to "sends data to a cloud that SAMI will subscribe to".
 This will unfold two additional tabs for configuring the Cloud Connector:

 ![SAMI Cloud Connectors](/images/docs/sami/sami-documentation/devicedatasource.png)